How to Plan a Trip to Akaroa and the Banks Peninsula

 Where to Stay in Akaroa

 Aside from our top recommendations listed beside this complete travel guide to Akaroa, we’ve compiled the best accommodations based on price, suitability for families or couples, as well as more premium offerings.
-What’s more, each article is written by real people rather than compiled by robots!
+What’s more, each article is written by real people rather than robots!
 Bonus!

 Akaroa for Budget Travellers

 Even if you don’t have the budget to sail the Akaroa Harbour, just discovering this unique little town is well worth it for budget travellers.
-Visiting landmarks like the Akaroa Lighthouse and museum will give you some context to the Canterbury region’s oldest town and why it has a fascination for all things France.
+Visiting landmarks like the Akaroa Lighthouse and Akaroa Museum will give you some context to the Canterbury region’s oldest town and why it has a fascination for all things France.
 If you are desperate to get out on the water, however, freedom kayaking is one of your cheapest options where you might even get lucky encountering some dolphins.
 Otherwise, the surrounding hiking trails are an easy and free way to embrace nature and soak in those bay views.
 Plan an affordable getaway with The Guide to Akaroa on a Budget.

 - Check out the Akaroa Lighthouse